AdedamolaXL/CDAOG/README.md

 # CDAOG
-An NFT Marketplace for selling NFTs and investing in liquidity pools using profits.
+An NFT Marketplace for selling NFTs and investing the profits in liquidity pools